christopher5106/christopher5106.github.io/_posts/2016-07-15-why-terrorism-will-continue-until-people-understand-the-true-problem.markdown

 **Terrorism remains.
 And terrorism is great for our leaders, because no real action can be taken against terrorism, anybody can be a terrorist... and "no action" is also the objective of the managers of our countries and big corporations : doing nothing, and keeping the power... until we understand we have to get rid of them.**

 Still sorry for the victims.

+All these technics rely in the computed predictability of our minds... and have no link with a real physical world.